ryn3/spotify-albums-organizer/README.md

 **This will take some time.
 On my 2015 MacBook Air, this step took ~1hr.**

-### 1.5 Import album data (quick)
+### 1.5 Import album data

-Alternatively, search Discogs data using Discogs' Python client.
+Additionally, search Discogs data using Discogs' Python client.
 This bypasses adding the masters data into Mongo.

 	$ cd spotify-albums-organizer
 	$ chmod +x run_quicker.sh